-What started back in 2019 to be a Dolby Atmos presentation on immersive sound, but suddenly canceled due to the pandemic, has finally evolved into the largest AES event for the Philadelphia section in recent memory!
+What began in 2019 as a Dolby Atmos presentation focused on immersive sound, but was abruptly canceled due to the pandemic, has now transformed into the most significant AES event for the Philadelphia section in recent memory!

-In our ambitious collaborative effort with Comcast and Dolby, numerous presenters introduced attendees to the unique partnership between these two companies involving the Dolby Atmos immersive sound technology and the Dolby Vision HDR imaging technology.
+In our ambitious collaborative effort with Comcast and Dolby, numerous presenters introduced the audience to the unique partnership between these two companies, which involves the Dolby Atmos immersive sound technology and the Dolby Vision HDR imaging technology.

 Immersive Sound, All Around

-Ellis Reid, Senior Brand Manager at Dolby Labs, revealed how these technologies are abundantly used in film, animation, music, sports and gaming which are disseminated throughout the expansive Comcast network.
+Ellis Reid, Senior Brand Manager at Dolby Labs, revealed how these technologies are extensively utilized in film, animation, music, sports, and gaming, which are distributed across the expansive Comcast network.

-Works from the movies 1917, The Minions and Fast X were premiered and the highlight of these demonstrations was the Dolby Atmos mix of “Rocket Man” by Elton John!
+The works from the movies 1917, The Minions, and Fast X were premiered, with the highlight of these demonstrations being the Dolby Atmos mix of “Rocket Man” by Elton John!

-What really brought these works to life was the 64 channel Dolby Atmos speaker system housed at the Ralph J. Roberts Forum located in the Comcast Technology Center in Philadelphia.
-This 500-seat amphitheater was acoustically designed for a fully immersive sound and visual experience for the audience.
+What truly brought these works to life was the 64-channel Dolby Atmos speaker system housed at the Ralph J. Roberts Forum, located in the Comcast Technology Center in Philadelphia.
+This 500-seat amphitheater was acoustically designed to provide a fully immersive sound and visual experience for the audience.

-In keeping with our commitment to education, Tim Carroll at Dolby Labs explained to our audience of current and prospective audio engineers how to create content in Dolby Atmos.
-The tools are readily available, some even free, so anyone can start producing right away.
+In line with our commitment to education, Tim Carroll at Dolby Labs explained to our audience of current and prospective audio engineers how to create content in Dolby Atmos.
+The tools are readily available, with some even being free, enabling anyone to start producing right away.

-Mixing in Dolby Atmos can conveniently be done on headphones.
-But beware!
-You need to reference your mix on a sound system that can at least render it on a 5.1 surround system if you don’t have access to a Dolby Atmos 7.1.4 speaker system.
-What you hear on your headphones may be different, if not very different, than what you hear on your speakers.
+Mixing in Dolby Atmos can be conveniently done on headphones.
+However, beware!
+If you don’t have access to a Dolby Atmos 7.1.4 speaker system, you need to reference your mix on a sound system that can at least render it on a 5.1 surround system.
+What you hear on your headphones may differ, if not significantly, from what you hear on your speakers.

 Philly’s Largest AES Event In Recent Memory

-The estimated attendance was over 400 people which comprised Comcast and Dolby personnel, ASA members, college students and professors, plus AES members from Philadelphia, New York and Washington, DC.
+The estimated attendance was over 400 people, which included Comcast and Dolby personnel, ASA members, college students and professors, as well as AES members from Philadelphia, New York, and Washington, DC.
 Clearly, it was our largest event in recent memory.